felipeeflores/monix-adventures/README.md

 Run them with `sbt "testOnly *.TaskAdventuresSpec"`.
 Tests can also be run in the IDE.

-## Adventure 2: Aysnchrony with Monix Observable
+## Adventure 2: Asynchrony with Monix Observable

 The aim is:

 1. Gain practice/confidence in working with Monix Observable.

-Where Task is for a single asynchronous action, an Observable represents an stream of asynchronous actions.
+Where Task is for a single asynchronous action, an Observable represents a stream of asynchronous actions.

 Complete the exercises in: adventures.task.ObservableAdventures